-Cost is also a difference between the two and an important factor that needs to be considered in long-term care.
-Memory care can be advantageous because it is less expensive, but one has to factor in the extra costs.
-As a need for more care increases, so can the bill.
-Nursing homes do provide a constant level of care that is unchanging for the most part as the disease progresses.
+Cost is another difference between the two and an important factor that needs to be considered in long-term care.
+Memory care can be advantageous because it is less expensive, but there are additional costs for extra care provided.
+Nursing homes provide constant care that does not change as the disease progresses.

-If your loved one has a debilitating medical issue in addition to dementia, a nursing home may actually be the only option.
-Assisted living is state-regulated, and in many states memory care communities cannot admit someone who is nonambulatory (unable to walk from room-to-room or evacuate in an emergency), cannot self-administer medications, or needs medical equipment like tubes to breathe or eat.
-Someone with many medical problems may, therefore, not be eligible to live in memory care.
+If your loved one has a debilitating medical issue in addition to dementia, a nursing home may be the only option.
+Assisted living is state-regulated, and in many states memory care communities cannot admit someone who is unable to walk from room to room, evacuate by themselves in an emergency, cannot self-administer medications, or needs medical equipment to breathe or eat.
+Because of this, someone who has multiple medical problems may not be eligible to live in a memory care facility.

-Nursing homes offering the long-term living and care situation you’re looking for might also accept shorter-term residents who are rehabilitating from a bad accident or stay in the hospital.
+Nursing homes offer long-term living and care solutions.
+Some also accept patients who are short-term residents that are rehabilitating from an accident or staying in the hospital.
 This is called “skilled nursing care.”

-While both nursing home care and memory care / assisted living are expensive, there is greater financial assistance for nursing home care.
-While Medicaid can and does often assist in paying for memory care, receiving these benefits is more complicated than nursing home care, waiting lists are common and Medicaid will not pay for room and board in memory care.
-An unfortunate reality is that many persons with dementia end up in a nursing home because it is too logistically challenging to get financial assistance from Medicaid for memory care.
+Both nursing home care and memory care are expensive, but there is greater financial assistance for nursing home care.
+Medicaid can assist in paying for memory care, but receiving these benefits is more complicated than those living in a nursing home and waiting lists are common.
+Medicaid will not pay for room and board in memory care but can help with the additional care costs.
+Unfortunately, due to how the system is designed, many people with dementia end up in a nursing home because it can be challenging to get financial assistance from Medicaid for those living in memory care communities.

-There are interventions and activities that can slow the advancement of dementia, and these aren’t necessarily the kinds of programs a nursing home provides.
-For instance, walking outside at regular times of the day has been shown to help people with dementia for multiple reasons, including beneficial exercise, but a nursing home might discourage going outdoors while memory care residences typically have a secure area for exactly this purpose.
-Another example is music: A nursing home probably allows playing songs in rooms, but someone with Alzheimer’s needs to be encouraged to listen to music for therapeutic benefits.
-This involves being approached and spoken to in a gentle manner, and probably at certain times of day.
+There are interventions and activities that can slow the advancement of dementia.
+This level of specialization is not provided in nursing homes.
+For instance, walking outside at regular times of the day has been shown to help people with dementia.
+A nursing home might discourage going outside while memory care residences normally have secure outdoor areas.
+Another example is music.
+A nursing home probably allows playing songs in rooms, but someone with Alzheimer’s needs to be encouraged to listen to music for therapeutic benefits.
+This involves being approached and spoken to in a gentle manner, and probably at certain times of the day.
 Memory-care staff are usually better trained and more skilled at these interactions.

 People with dementia present other specific challenges, like delirium and aggression, that nursing homes may not specifically train employees to deal with.
 A nursing home that houses residents with many types of medical problems might handle aggression in a person with dementia by applying chemical or physical restraints.